FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

         The first hydrograph time-discharge set should be 0.0 and 0.0.

+    * - HP(I,J,2)
+      - **r**
+      - 0.0 - ∞
-HP(I,J,2) r 0.0 - Floodplain discharge (cfs or cms) corresponding to the time interval which starts at HP(I,J,1).
+      - Floodplain discharge (cfs or cms) corresponding to the time interval which starts at HP(I,J,1).

+    * - HP(I,J,3)
+      - **r**
+      - 0 - 1
-HP(I,J,3) r 0 - 1 Sediment concentration by volume or sediment volume for a mudflow simulation (see comment 2).
+      - Sediment concentration by volume or sediment volume for a mudflow simulation (see comment 2).

-HYDCHAR
+    * - HYDCHAR

-c
+      - **c**
+      - H

-H Character ‘H’ that identifies Line 3 inflow hydrograph time and discharge pairs.
+      - Character ‘H’ that identifies Line 3 inflow hydrograph time and discharge pairs.

         Each line of the hydrograph begins with ‘H’.
 Variable is case sensitive.
 It must be upper case.

-IDEPLT
+    * - IDEPLT

-i
+      - **i**
+      - 1 - NNOD

-1 - NNOD Inflow grid element number whose hydrograph is to be graphically displayed at runtime.
+      - Inflow grid element number whose hydrograph is to be graphically displayed at runtime.

         Only one inflow grid element hydrograph can be plotted on the screen.

         If no graphic display is desired (LGPLOT = 0) set IDEPLT = 0 (see comment 3).

-IFC(I)
+    * - IFC(I)

-c
+      - **c**

-F or C Character ‘F’ or ‘C’ to identify the inflow hydrograph grid element as a floodplain ‘F’ or a channel ‘C (see comment 1).
+      - F or C
+      - Character ‘F’ or ‘C’ to identify the inflow hydrograph grid element as a floodplain ‘F’ or a channel ‘C (see comment 1).

         Variable is Case Sensitive.
 It must be upper case.

-INOUTFC(I)
+    * - INOUTFC(I)

-s
+      - **s**

-0, 1, 2, or 3 Floodplain
+      - 0, 1, 2, or 3
+      - Floodplain

         INOUTFC = 0 Inflow INOUTFC = 1 Diversion

         INOUTFC = 2 Source from groundwater INOUTFC = 3 Sink to groundwater

         Channel

         INOUTFC = 0 Inflow INOUTFC = 1 Diversion

         INOUTFC = 2 MODFLOW Source INOUTFC = 3 MODFLOW Sink

         (see Comment 7, 8 and 9)

-Variable Descriptions for the INFLOW.DAT File

-(s) Switch (i) = Integer variable (r) = Real variable (c) = Character

-VARIABLE FMT RANGE DESCRIPTION

-IHOURDAILY
+    * - IHOURDAILY
+      - **s**

-s 0 = hourly
+      - 0 = hourly

-1 = daily IHOURDAILY = 0 for inflow hydrograph hourly intervals HP (I,J,1).
+        1 = daily
+      - IHOURDAILY = 0 for inflow hydrograph hourly intervals HP (I,J,1).

         IHOURDAILY = 1 for daily (24hr) intervals of HP (I,J,1).

+    * - KHIN(I)
+      - **i**
+      - 1 - NNOD
-KHIN(I) i 1 - NNOD Array of grid elements with a inflow hydrograph (in- flow nodes).
+      - Array of grid elements with a inflow hydrograph (in- flow nodes).

-RESCHAR
+    * - RESCHAR

-c
+      - **c**
+      - R

-R Character ‘R’ that identifies Line 4 for reservoir or ponded area water surface assignment.
+      - Character ‘R’ that identifies Line 4 for reservoir or ponded area water surface assignment.

         Variable is Case Sensitive.
 It must be upper case.

-IRESGRID
+    * - IRESGRID

-i
+      - **i**
+      - 1 - NNOD

-1 - NNOD Grid element located somewhere inside the reservoir or ponded water area.
+      - Grid element located somewhere inside the reservoir or ponded water area.

         Only one grid element has to be assigned a water surface elevation (see comment 5).

-RESERVOIREL
+    * - RESERVOIREL
+      - **r**
+      - 0 - ∞

-r 0 -
+        0 - (-∞)

-0 - (- ) Water surface elevation (ft or m) of the reservoir or ponded water area.
+      -Water surface elevation (ft or m) of the reservoir or ponded water area.

-Negative water surface elevation assigns the reservoir bed elevations below the breach foundation elevation as dead pool ground and re- duces the reservoir starting flow depth for those dead pool elements.
+        Negative water surface elevation assigns the reservoir bed elevations below the breach foundation elevation

+        as dead pool ground and reduces the reservoir starting flow depth for those dead pool elements.

-RESERVOIRN
+    * - RESERVOIRN

-r
+      - **r**
+      - 0.1 - 0.4

-0.1 - 0.4 Optional reservoir n-value for all reservoir elements assigned a starting water surface elevation.
+      - Optional reservoir n-value for all reservoir elements assigned a starting water surface elevation.

-If RES- ERVOIRN is not assigned, the model will use the floodplain element n- value.
+        If RESERVOIRN is not assigned, the model will use the floodplain element n-value.
-The n-value should be high enough to reduce reservoir velocities to less than

-2.0 fps (0.67 mps).
+        The n-value should be high enough to reduce reservoir velocities to less than 2.0 fps (0.67 mps).

-A value of 0.25 is suggested (see
+        A value of 0.25 is suggested (see Comment 6).

-Comment 6).
+    * - TAILINGSELEV(II)
+      - **r**
+      - 0 - ∞

-TAILINGSELEV(II) r 0 - Tailings dam material surface elevation (ft or m).
+      - Tailings dam material surface elevation (ft or m).

 Instructional Comments for the INFLOW.DAT File